k8gb-io/k8gb/docs/deploy_route53.md

 # AWS based deployment with Route53 integration

-Here we provide example of k8gb deployment in AWS context with Route53 as edgeDNS provider
+Here we provide an example of k8gb deployment in AWS context with Route53 as edgeDNS provider

 ## Reference setup